kentlouisetonino/knowledge-c-language/01-sololearn-introduction-to-C/01-basic-concepts/06-operators.md

       and then + and -, also in order from left to right.

 ()
-    - It can change the order
+    - It can change the order of operations.
+    - Indicates which operations are to be performed first.
 ```